 Economic obsolescence – Refers to the loss of property value due to external factors, meaning things off the property affecting the properties value.

 Emblements – Emblements are annual crops produced by cultivation legally belonging to the tenant with the implied right for its harvest, and they are treated as the tenant’s property.

-Eminent domain – Eminent domain is described as the right of the government to take over privately owned real estate usually despite the owners’ wishes.
-This often happens for land that is required for infrastructure like highways, major pipelines, railroads, etc.
+Eminent domain – The right of the government to take over privately owned real estate for public use.

 Encroachment – Encroachment is intrusion on a person’s territory or property.